angular/dgeni/README.md

 processing.
 You can use these markers in `$runBefore` and `$runAfter` properties to ensure that your Processor is run at the right time.

-The **Packages** is dgeni-packages define some of these marker processors.
+The **Packages** in dgeni-packages define some of these marker processors.
 Here is a list of these in the order that Dgeni will add them to the processing pipeline: